szabgab/rust.code-maven.com/pages/clap.md

     - help text
     - positional argument
     - optional values
-    - acception more than one values
+    - accepting more than one values
 ---

 [Clap](https://crates.io/crates/clap) is a simple to use, efficient, and full-featured Command Line Argument Parser for Rust.